MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentprogressstate.md

 ## -description

-Returned during Isolated Windows Environment creation, it represents the state of the creation process.
+**Deprecated.** Returned during Isolated Windows Environment creation, it represents the state of the creation process.

 ## -enum-fields